 - (a) The § 184 loan must be made under the section 184 Indian Home Loan Guarantee Program. - (b) The § 184 loan may provide both construction and permanent financing or only permanent financing. - (c) A § 184 loan must be documented by a certificate of loan guarantee issued by PIH, which must be deposited with the document custodian at the time of final certification and maintained in the loan file. - (d) The loan and related security instrument must be recorded with the Bureau of Indian Affairs rather than by a local jurisdiction.
 The security instrument may be a mortgage, deed of trust or lease contract. - (e) Title insurance is not available for § 184 loans.
-A title status report issued by the Bureau of Indian Affairs must be deposited with the document custodian at the time of final certification and maintained in the loan file.
+A title status report issued by the Bureau of Indian Affairs must be deposited with the document custodian at the time of final certification and maintained in the loan file. - (6) Special Requirements for Re-Performing Loans Re-Performing Loans are subject to the pooling restrictions provided in Chapter 18, Part 2 § (B)(6).

-(B) Pool and Loan Package Requirements
+Section B. Pool and Loan Package Requirements

-Minimum pool and loan package balances:
+(1) Minimum pool and loan package balances: